♥LOVE NOTE – Monday August 27, 2012

 – they usually ‘protect/defend‘ themselves by clinging; by ‘going after’ and hanging on tightly.

-And these needs have not been met by their parents for many reasons, many of which are not conscious and intentional.
-Most parents do the best they can given the learning they have had and are usually acting the way they do because of how their parents treated and taught them.
+Their parents did not meet these needs for many reasons, which usually are not conscious and intentional.
+Most parents do the best they can given the learning they had.
+More often than not, we act the way we do because of how our parents treated and taught us.

 This is backed up by scientific research on the brain which shows that the neural pathways that are at the basis of our behaviour are formed in relation to the people that are significant to us as we are growing up.
 Caretakers are most crucial in influencing and shaping the child’s developing self-image and world-image.